SIH - The classic insulating chimney

-In order to meet the new European Standards for Chimney products, Schiedel has sourced the finest raw materials, blended in a unique formula to give a unique combination of temperature resistance and strength.
+SIH chimney liners are formed from the finest raw materials, blended in a unique formula to give a unique combination of temperature resistance and strength, as well as exceeding the European Standards for chimney products.

 A cost effective way of building a chimney in a home, therefore reducing the need for gas and electric, due to high charges, as well as being a superb focal point and a heating source during any power cuts.